jackfranklin/elm-carcassonne/README.md

 - check if the tile placement means any people are picked up, and update points accordingly
 - end

+- deal with turn transitions erroring (for now, just show the error)

 ## Running Locally

 Clone, `npm install` and then: